 Course Description [Jump to Readings]

-Artificial Intelligence (A.I.) is one of the core disciplines of cognitive science.
-It raises fascinating questions: Can robots think?
-Is artificial intelligence really intelligence?
-Could artifacts be conscious?
-What can we learn about the human mind from building robots?
-How should intelligent robots be built?
-We will survey the main controversies that artificial intelligence has provoked.
+Artificial Intelligence (AI) is one of the core disciplines of cognitive science but with recent advances in machine learning (ML) it has become an increasingly pervasive, and some worry too invasive technology in society.
+The technology raises fascinating questions: Can machines think?
+Can reasoning be mechanized?
+Is AI really intelligence?
+Is ML really AI?
+What can we learn about the human mind from AI?
+Could machines be(come) conscious?
+Should AI be regulated, and how?
+We will survey some of the controversies and puzzles that AI has provoked.

-By the end of this course, you should have a grasp of the history of the field and the technologies underlying the current developments that have pushed A.I. into the forefront of public discussion, as well as a framework for thinking about the scientific significance and the ethical and social implications of these technologies.
+By the end of this course, you should have a grasp of the history of the field and the technologies underlying the current developments that have pushed AI (including ML) into the forefront of public discussion, as well as a framework for thinking about the scientific significance and the ethical and social implications of these technologies.
 No experience with computer programming is required for this course, but you will be expected to develop accurate, non-technical understanding of concepts such as algorithm, knowledge representation, machine learning, and artificial neural network.
 Given this knowledge you will be expected to reflect critically upon the claims about human nature and the future of humanity and society that are driven by the seemingly rapid developments in technology.

 This course satisfies the University General Education requirement in PHILOSOPHICAL THINKING OR ETHICS.